gha3mi/forcad/CONTRIBUTING.md

 ### Suggesting Enhancements

-Do you have ideas for improving ForCAD? please [open an issue](https://github.com/gha3mi/forcad/issues) on GitHub and describe your proposed enhancements in detail.
+Do you have ideas for improving ForCAD?
+Please [open an issue](https://github.com/gha3mi/forcad/issues) on GitHub and describe your proposed enhancements in detail.

 ### Implementing Changes and Adding Features